Minnesota health officials link rise in COVID-19 deaths, accelerating spread of new infections

 "During the early months we saw more cases in residents, which likely reflected more transmission within the facility," Ehresmann said.
 "Now we are seeing many cases in staff."

-Some people who catch COVID-19 don’t feel any symptoms, Ehresmann said, and they can unknowingly transmit the virus to others.
+Some people who catch COVID-19 don't experience any symptoms, Ehresmann said, and they can unknowingly transmit the virus to others.

 New infections have been traced back to many types of social interactions, but there have been at least 360 outbreaks between June 1 and mid-October, according to data compiled by the Health Department.